NovaWaveUI/tailwind-composer/README.md

 });
 ```

-## 📖 Documentation
+## Documentation

-📚 Full documentation is coming soon!
+Full documentation is coming soon!
 Stay tuned for guides on:

-Using extend() to modify global styles.
+- Using extend() to modify global styles.
-Best practices for component theming.
+- Best practices for component theming.
-How Tailwind Composer integrates with NovaWaveUIProvider.
+- How Tailwind Composer integrates with NovaWaveUIProvider.

-## 🛠️ Contributing
+## Contributing

 I built Tailwind Composer because I love UI development and wanted to explore more customizable ways to handle variants and styles in Tailwind.
 While this project is something I made for myself first, I’d love for others to use and contribute!

 If you find bugs, have ideas, or want to contribute, feel free to open an issue or PR on GitHub. 🚀

-## 📜 License
+## License

 MIT License.
 Feel free to use and modify it as needed.

-## 🔥 Final Thoughts
+## Final Thoughts

 This library was made with passion and curiosity.
 It may not be perfect, but it's something I believe in—and I hope you find it useful too.

 If you like what I’m building, feel free to give it a ⭐️ on GitHub! 🚀

+**Note**: AI was used to generate parts of this README, but all content has been reviewed and edited by me to ensure clarity and accuracy.
+I'm not great at writing, and I appreciate your understanding! 😊